 \subsection{Overview on crystal classes and non-crystal classes}

 Many substances, both crystalline and non-crystalline, exhibit symmetry or geometric invariance with respect to certain rotations or roto-inversions.
+Mathematically, a rotation or roto-inversion can be represented by an orthogonal 2nd order tensor $\te Q \in\Group{O}(3)$.
+The set of orthogonal tensors, whose corresponding rotation or roto-inversion leave the material geometrically unchanged, is called the material's symmetry group $\Group{G} \subseteq \Group{O}(3)$.
 Therefore, we provide a brief overview of the symmetry systems relevant to this work. \paragraph{Crystal systems} A lot of materials, for example Diamond or Piypite, exhibit a special arrangement of their atoms, known as a crystal structure.
 The individual atoms are organized in a regular lattice, which consists of a periodic sequence of so-called unit cells.
-These cells are geometrically invariant to selected rotations represented by tensors $\rot{p}{\varphi}\in\Group{SO}(3)$ and roto-inversions $-\rot{p}{\varphi}\in\Group{O}(3)$, where $\ve{p}\in\ts{2}{}$ and $\varphi\in\Setnum{R}$ denote the axis and angle of rotation, respectively.
-All transformations, i.e., all rotations and roto-inversions, which lead to a microstructure that cannot be distinguished from the non-rotated configuration form a group $\Group{G}\subseteq\Group{O}(3)$~(Def.~\ref{def:group}, Rem.~\ref{rem:group_notation}). \footnote{Independently of the specific microstructure, it can be verified that $(\Group{G}, \cdot)$ is indeed a group fulfilling the axioms of Def.~\ref{def:group} in straightforward manner: Single contraction of tensors is associative, the 2nd order identity tensor $\te{1}\in\tss{2}$ always is an element of $\Group{G}$ and $\rot{p}{\varphi} \in \Group{G}$ implies $\left(\rot{p}{\varphi}\right)^{-1} \in \Group{G}$.} The group is also referred to as a point group in materials science~\citep{voigt_lehrbuch_1910,Apel2004,Ebbing2010}.
-Such point groups are usually specified together with a set of generators~(Def.~\ref{def:generators}) that generate all transformations against to which the unit cell is invariant.
-Furthermore, the point groups are categorized into seven crystal systems~\citep{voigt_lehrbuch_1910, Ebbing2010}: triclinic, monoclinic, rhombic, tetragonal, trigonal, hexagonal and cubic systems, containing the 32 point groups.
-In addition to one possible set of generators that clearly describes a group, the point groups are often specified by the Schoenflies notation or Hermann-Maugin notation.
+These cells are geometrically invariant to selected rotations represented by tensors $\rot{p}{\varphi}\in\Group{SO}(3)$ and roto-inversions $-\rot{p}{\varphi}\in\Group{O}(3)$, where $\ve{p}\in\ts{1}{}$ and $\varphi\in[0,2\pi)\subset\Setnum{R}$ denote the axis and angle of rotation, respectively.

+The seven crystal systems~\citep{voigt_lehrbuch_1910, Ebbing2010}: triclinic, monoclinic, rhombic, tetragonal, trigonal, hexagonal and cubic systems, are associated with 32 point groups.
+In addition to one possible set of generators that clearly describes a group, the point groups are often specified by the Schoenflies notation~\citep{schoenflies_krystallsysteme_1891} or Hermann-Mauguin notation~\citep{hermann_xvi_1929, mauguin_sur_1931}.
 Here, we use the Schoenflies notation along with the designation $\Group{G}_i$ used by \citet{Zheng1993} to distinguish between the considered groups.
-In the context of hyperelasticity, some groups become equivalent due to the fact that the right Cauchy-Green deformation tensor $\te{C}$ remains invariant under additional inversion of the transformation:
+In the context of hyperelasticity, some group actions become equivalent due to the fact that the right Cauchy-Green deformation tensor $\te{C}$ remains invariant under additional inversion $-\te{1}$ of the transformation: